 Luc Claesen is with Hasselt University, 3530 Diepenbeek, Belgium.
-Digital Object Identifier (DOI): see top of this page.

 Fig. 1.
 The first row shows a set of consecutive image frames from the RobotCar dataset.
 The next three rows show the depth maps predicted by RNW [9], STEPS [10], and our method.
 The green boxes mark a tree, while the red boxes indicate a moving vehicle.
 From the figures, we can observe that our method effectively captures spatial structure and maintains consistency in dynamic scenes.